Fresh herbs are the perfect addition to every meal.

 Herbs can grow almost in any kitchen near a window.

-Remember to provide them with the right light exposure, enough water and care and your herbs will flourish.
+Remember to provide them with the correct light exposure, enough water and care and your herbs will flourish.

 How to grow fresh herbs in your kitchen?
 In 3 simple steps

-- I recommend starting by planting pre-potted herbs or grow herbs from cutting by placing a cut from a plant in a cup of water until it grows roots.
+- Planting pre-potted herbs or growing herbs from a cutting by placing a plant’s cut in a cup of water until it grows roots.

-- Remember that the pots need to have proper drainage so your herbs will not drown.
+- Remember that the pots need proper drainage so your herbs will not drown.

-I love the simple Terracotta pots that are heavy and stable and looks great.
+For example, simple Terracotta pots are heavy and stable and look great.

-- Water your plants daily.
+- Water your plants when needed.
 The best time to water is early in the morning.
-One technique to water the herbs is to place the pot on a dish and pour water into it so the soil will soak up the water as much it needs.
+One technique to water the herbs is to place the pot on a dish and pour water into it so the soil will soak up the water as much as it needs.

-- Place your herbs in the right spot with lots of sunlight and keep them trimmed regularly.
+- Place your herbs in the right spot with lots of sunlight and trim them regularly.

-Fresh Herbs recommendations and their traditional medicine use:
+Watch the following video for Fresh Herbs recommendations & their traditional medicine use: